ChrisBAshton/smartresolution-org/view/workflow.md

-# SmartResolution Workflow
+# How does SmartResolution work?

-When it comes to resolving disputes, many people are increasingly turning to online dispute resolution (ODS) platforms as an alternative to taking the case to court, settling disputes more quickly, conveniently, and at a lower cost.
+Online Dispute Resolution is aimed at lawyers (hereafter known as Agents), representing their clients through the ODR platform.
+Optionally, we have mediators, whose aim is to intervene as an independent third-party if the two opposing lawyers are struggling to reach a resolution.
+SmartResolution supports both of these roles.

 ## Roles in the system